-Some way outside the concert hall and as photographed here are 3 pieces from Barbara Hepworth’s Family of Man series of sculptures.
+Some way outside the concert hall and as photographed here are the 3 bronze pieces that make up Barbara Hepworth’s Family of Man series of sculptures.

 And yes, the image was shot on film – as in black and white.
-In producing this image, this is pretty much it.
+In producing this image, this is pretty much there is of it.
 No need for Photoshop when you’re doing the really thing – as in doing real photography.

 This image is one I’ve included in a series I’ve called, “This England…”.
 The series is basically a collection of images taken over a period of time while I was living in England.
 Many of the images were taken on trips and day jaunts to various parts of the country and on various occasions.
 There was and still is a benign aspiration of doing more with these images – an exhibition or a book or something.
 But, this is where this effort more or less lives – as a hope.
 Anyway, is there anyone out there in the publishing world who would like to pick up on this one?